All wars are miscalculated, no one knows where they lead to: PM Khan

 The address came after Pakistan Air Force (PAF) successfully targeted non-military targets across the Line of Control earlier in the day to demonstrate Pakistan's aggressive capabilities, and shot down two Indian Air Force jets after they crossed the LoC.

-Two Indian Air Force pilots are currently in the captivity of Pakistan's armed forces.
-One has been identified as Wing Commander Abhi Nandan.
-The other as yet unidentified pilot is receiving medical care at a military hospital.
+An Indian Air Force pilot is currently in the captivity of Pakistan's armed forces.
+He has been identified as Wing Commander Abhi Nandan.

 "I wanted to take the nation into confidence over the developments since yesterday morning," the premier said as he began his address.